google/syzkaller/docs/linux/external_fuzzing_usb.md

 A few major things that need to be done:

+1. Implement proper support for multiple interfaces per configuration.
+What currently is missing is enabling/disabling USB endpoints depending of which interface is set.
-1. Implement support for multiple interfaces per configuration (this is required to properly emulate some USB devices like CDC NCM).
+This is required to properly emulate some USB devices like the CDC NCM class.
 2. Collect coverage from interrupts (this is required to enable better fuzzing of USB drivers after enumeration completes).
 3. Add descriptions for all main USB classes.
 4. Upstream KCOV changes.